Quarantine Rules for Disney World Travelers

 Kentucky‘s travel advisory now discourages all out-of-state leisure travel until further notice.
 Those who do travel out-of-state for leisure travel are urged to voluntarily self-quarantine upon return to Kentucky or follow CDC guidance for alternate options to shorten the quarantine period.

-Both Alaska and Hawaii also have very similar mandatory 10-day traveler quarantine and passenger verification process for anyone traveling to those states.
+Both Alaska and Hawaii have very similar mandatory 10-day traveler quarantine and passenger verification process for anyone traveling to those states.
 This has nothing to do with Florida, specifically.

 Out-of-state travelers have the option to get tested via a trusted travel provider prior to their arrival, and show proof of a negative result, to avoid the quarantine.

-Washington DC also requires anyone engaging in non-essential travel to or from Florida and other states to self-quarantine for 14 days when they come to the District.
+Washington DC requires anyone engaging in non-essential travel to or from Florida and other states to self-quarantine for 14 days when they come to the District.

-Same deal with Chicago’s Emergency Travel Order, which directs travelers entering or returning to Chicago from Florida and other surging states to self-quarantine for a 14-day period from the time of last contact within the identified state.
+Same deal with Chicago’s Emergency Travel Order, which directs travelers entering or returning to Chicago from Florida and other surging states to self-quarantine for a 10-day period from the time of last contact within the identified state.

 If your state has a test-out option, there are numerous diagnostic testing sites within a short drive of Walt Disney World.
 The closest is unquestionably the Disney Maingate Complex, which is near Animal Kingdom (and actually on-property).
 The Florida Division of Emergency Management operates this walk-up testing site daily from 8 am to 5 pm, and appointments are not required at this location.